baghelaayushi/wishProductInventory/README.md

 }
 ```
 File Description:
-1. ProductInventoryService: A service that fetches data from wish api and then formats it for deliverr.
+1. ProductInventoryService: A service that fetches data from wish api and then formats it to more managable format.
 2. WishApiClient: A helper that uses axios to make the api call

 There are a following assumptions made that needed further clarity: